8 Best Campgrounds in Kamloops, BC

 4. Silver Sage RV Park

-RV campers at Silver Sage have access to power, water, and a sani-dump.
-There's a laundromat and full-service washrooms, including showers.
+RV campers at Silver Sage have access to 30-amp power, water, and a sani-dump.
+There are a laundromat and full-service washrooms, including showers.
 Pay daily, weekly, or monthly rates, and then you're free to be a happy camper in Kamloops.
 You don't have to look far to see that Kamloops is a relaxing and fun place to explore while you're camping at Silver Sage.

 Take your dog for a romp on the section of beach at Riverside Park that is dog friendly — you can see this beach across the Thompson River from your campsite.